metamn/react/content/blog/on-design-sytems/index.md

 In contrast to theory, technology is well defined on the design systems scene.

-The majority goes with **Typescript** and **CSS-in-JS**.
-All solutions are packaged and published to NPM.
+The majority of the solutions goes with **Typescript** and **CSS-in-JS**.
+All solutions embrace packaging and publishing to NPM.
 Half of them via a **monorepo**.

 Testing isn't fully satisfactory.
 The majority does **unit testing** using **ts-jest** and **React Testing Library** with questionable coverage.

-In many cases **Storybook** is used to complement missing unit tests and to mock integration tests with visual tests.
+Often times **Storybook** complements missing unit tests and mocks integration tests with visual tests.

-Storybook is used extensively for documentation.
-Only [Bold](https://bold.bridge.ufsc.br/en/) managed to come up with a good looking Storybook for their API docs.
+Storybook mocks also documentation.
+[Bold](https://bold.bridge.ufsc.br/en/) alone managed to come up with a good looking Storybook for their API docs.
 The rest uses Storybook to complement their documentation suite which results in scattered user experience.

 The big players, again, managed to come up with an **in-house, integrated documentation** tool reaching UX excellence.